ashleeyhh/smsspamdetector/README.md

    - Use Weka's Evaluation class to calculate these metrics and assess the model's effectiveness in detecting spam.

 7. **Deployment**:
-   - Once satisfied with the model's performance, deploy it in your application to classify new SMS messages as spam or ham in real-time.
+   - Once satisfied with the model's performance, deploy it to classify new SMS messages as spam or ham in real-time.

 ### Flowchart/Schema Diagram: